 You've found an OER.
 Congrats!
 Now you should go through a quick evaluation process to determine whether it's right for your purposes.
 You can use the forms/rubrics below or SAIT's OER Evaluation Rubric as a checklist during your evaluation.
 Look for reviews within the repositories as well, as many have a peer review process.
 Along the way, keep track of what sections of the OER you might want to adapt and enhance to meet your needs.

-Content adapted under CC-BY-NC-SA from University of Illinois at Urbana-Champaign Library
+Content adapted from University of Illinois at Urbana-Champaign Library.
+Content is licensed under CC-BY-NC-SA.

 Additional Evaluation Tools: